cds-snc/gcds-docs/src/en/components/input/use-case.md

 ## Choose an input type

 Set the input type based on how the input will validate the values a person enters.
-The input-type attribute accepts the following options:
+The input `type` attribute accepts the following options:

 ### Text input uses